amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

     ask api get-skill-status -s amzn1.ask.skill.12345678-1234-1234-1234-123456789012
 ```

-### Generate and update your Skill's Interaction Model
+### Generate and update your skill's interaction model

 Your skill's interaction model is generated as part of project compilation: